6 pasture plants that will make it through a drought

 Consider also that if you are on a small farm and have livestock as pets or for your own meat/milk, you have more leeway when it comes to production than the commercial farmer.

-After the big drought of 1988-1989, MAF looked into what pasture plants survived best, and still ensured good production.
+After a devastating nationwide drought in 1988-1989, the then Ministry of Agriculture looked into what pasture plants survived best and still ensured good production.

 1. TALL FESCUE

 Tall fescue has a deep root system that enables it to withstand very dry soil, and very tolerant of grass grub attack.
 It will grow far longer into droughts than ryegrass and recover more quickly.
 In normal years, it will produce more than ryegrass, particularly from summer to winter.